Felice Mazzù: Union Saint-Gilloise

 After eight months out of football, second-flight side Union St Gilloise brought Mazzù back into the game, igniting a remarkable two-year spell where Union would win the First Division B title, and after promotion to the Belgian Pro League, would lead the title race from October to May before being overtaken by Club Brugge in the final week-and-a-half of the title play-offs, losing home and away to Club in their title-deciding meetings.

-A talented squad containing lower-division imports and previous top-flight campaigners such as Dante Vanzeir, Deniz Undav, Teddy Teuma, Anthony Moris and Loïc Lapoussin helped Union SG to a massive 18-point margin over Seraing at the top of the 2020-21 Belgian First Division B (now Challenger Pro League), bringing the former footballing giants back to the highest division for the first time since 1973.
+A team containing lower-division imports and previous top-flight campaigners such as Dante Vanzeir, Deniz Undav, Teddy Teuma, Anthony Moris and Loïc Lapoussin helped Union SG to an 18-point margin over Seraing at the top of the 2020-21 Belgian First Division B (now Challenger Pro League), bringing the team back to the highest division for the first time since 1973.

-A sensational return to top-flight football after 48 years away saw a 3-1 opening-day win away to Brussels' traditional giants Anderlecht, and a week later, Union hosted reigning champions Club Brugge on 1 August 2021 in their first home game in the top division since 1973, being edged out 1-0 through a late Eduard Sobol winner.
+A return to top-flight football after 48 years away saw a 3-1 opening-day win away to Brussels' traditional giants Anderlecht, and a week later, Union hosted reigning champions Club Brugge on 1 August 2021 in their first home game in the top division since 1973, being edged out 1-0 through a late Eduard Sobol winner.

-Union went top of the Pro League on 17 October 2021, passing previous leaders Eupen by virtue of a 4-1 win over Seraing.
+Union went top of the Pro League on 17 October 2021, passing previous leaders Eupen by virtue of a 4–1 win over Seraing.

-In a difficult January run against all of the previous season's top four, Union beat Anderlecht, Genk and Royal Antwerp, drawing 0-0 away to Club Brugge.
+In a January run against all of the previous season's top four, Union beat Anderlecht, Genk and Royal Antwerp, drawing 0–0 away to Club Brugge.
 By the end of the regular season, Union was top on 77 points, five ahead of Club Brugge, with Antwerp and Anderlecht also qualifying for the six rounds of play-offs, where the quartet would bring forward half of the regular season points into the play-offs.
 Hence, Union would resume on 39, Club 36, with Anderlecht and Antwerp both on 32.

-Union started the play-offs strongly, beating Anderlecht 3-1 and thus becoming the first club ever to inflict three defeats on the Mauves in the same league season.
-A 0-0 draw away to Antwerp saw the lead over Club Brugge maintained at three points.
+Union started the play-offs by beating Anderlecht 3-1.
+A 0–0 draw away to Antwerp saw the lead over Club Brugge maintained at three points.